Karen Mattison joins the Telegraph’s Women in Business Panel

 There was excitement in the Timewise Jobs office last week as The Daily Telegraph announced its brand new Women in Business panel.

-We were thrilled to learn that our CEO, Karen Mattison, has been appointed to the panel.
+We were thrilled to learn that our Co-Founder, Karen Mattison, has been appointed to the panel.
 Karen will be championing the need for more quality part time jobs in the UK.
 Overall, the panel is designed to give female business leaders in Britain a collective 'voice'.

 The other panellists include Liz Bingham, the partner responsible for people and development at Ernst & Young; Heather Jackson, Chief Executive of the Women's Business Forum; Barbara Kasumu, co-founder of Elevation Networks (a youth employment charity); Dr Olga Kubassova, Founder & CEO of Image Analysis (medical imaging); Louisa Hogarty, UK HR Head of SSP (food travel experts) and Dessi Bell, Founder of motivational sportswear company, Zaggora.